dpalic/openemm/other/README.txt

 If you want to upgrade OpenEMM manually, please read the section below.

-If you want to install OpenEMM from scratch we strongly recommend to download and consult the extensive OpenEMM Install Guide (PDF format) to avoid problems.
+If you want to install OpenEMM from scratch we strongly recommend to download and consult the extensive OpenEMM Install and Administration Guide (PDF format) to avoid problems.

-To use the online update feature of OpenEMM (Linux only) you have to open TCP/IP port 8044 in the same way you opened port 8080 as described in the OpenEMM Install Guide.

 If you use Windows, an online update is not possible.
 Please read the Windows Install Guide for information on how to install and update OpenEMM.